 If you intend to visit another Nevada city or county for more than 48 hours, you will need to register there as well before the 48-hour mark.
 To find the local police or sheriff’s office, go to the State of Nevada Department of Safety website.4

-Whenever you change addresses, you need to inform the local law enforcement agency within 48 hours of the move.
+Whenever you change addresses, you must inform the local law enforcement agency within 48 hours of the move.
 If the move is to another city, county, or state, you need to inform both your former and new local law enforcement agencies.

 Depending on the circumstances, you may need to update the following information: